scrabbletank/farhome-rules/rulesdoc.md

 Farhome uses a set of 6-sided dice to determine outcomes.
 There are 9 types of 6-sided dice, each with their own layout of successes or failures.
 With most dice rolls you roll a number of dice determined by your characters skills or abilities and a number of challenge dice added by the GM depending on how difficult the task is.
 Rolling more successes than failures means your action succeeded, while a tie or worse means your action failed.
 Sometimes your roll may be in opposition to another characters roll, in which case success goes to whoever has the most successes.

-Some dice have special symbols on them for Criticalical Successes and Criticalical Failures.
+Some dice have special symbols on them for Critical Successes and Critical Failures.
 By default these are counted as 2 success or 2 failures, but in some cases may give different results.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
 Finally wound dice are used to determine damage, healing, or in some cases chance.

 #### Legend
-- CS -- Criticalical Success
+- CS -- Critical Success
 - S -- Success
 - F -- Fail
-- CF -- Criticalical Fail
+- CF -- Critical Fail
 - D -- Defend
-- CD -- Criticalical Defend
+- CD -- Critical Defend
 - W -- Wound

 #### Dice Values